Maldives: 21st century

-The elections in late 2013 were highly contested.
+The 2013 Maldivian presidential election results were highly contested.
 Former president Nasheed won the most votes in the first round, but the Supreme Court annulled it despite the positive assessment of international election observers.
-In the re-run vote Abdulla Yameen, half-brother of the former president Maumoon, assumed the presidency.
+In the re-run vote Abdulla Yameen, the half-brother of the former president Maumoon, assumed the presidency.
 Yameen survived an assassination attempt in late 2015.
+Vice-president Mohamed Jameel Ahmed was removed from office after a no confidence motion from the People's Majlis, it was alleged that he was conspiring with opposition political parties and planning riots.
 Vice-president Ahmed Adeeb was later arrested together with 17 supporters for "public order offences" and the government instituted a broader crackdown against his accomplices.
-A state of emergency was later declared ahead of a planned anti-government rally, and the people's Majlis accelerated the removal of Adeeb.
+A state of emergency was later declared ahead of a planned anti-government rally, and the People's Majlis (parliament) accelerated the removal of Adeeb.

-In the 2018 elections, Ibrahim Mohamed Solih won the most votes, and was sworn in as the Maldives' new president in November 2018.
-Adeeb was freed by courts in Male in July 2019 after his conviction on charges of terrorism and corruption was overruled, but was placed under a travel ban after the state prosecutor appealed the order in a corruption and money laundering case.
+In the 2018 election, Ibrahim Mohamed Solih won the most votes, and was sworn in as Maldives' new president in November 2018.
+Adeeb was freed by courts in Male in July 2019 after his conviction on charges of terrorism and corruption was overruled but was placed under a travel ban after the state prosecutor appealed the order in a corruption and money laundering case.
 Adeeb escaped in a tugboat to seek asylum in India.
 It is understood that the Indian Coast Guard escorted the tugboat to the International Maritime Boundary Line (IMBL) and he was then "transferred" to a Maldivian Coast Guard ship, where officials took him into custody.

 Former president Abdulla Yameen was sentenced to five years in prison in November 2019 for money laundering.
 The High Court upheld the jail sentence in January 2021.
 However, Supreme Court overturned Yameen's conviction in November 2021.

+In the 2023 election, People's National Congress (PNC) candidate Mohamed Muizzu won the second-round runoff of Maldives presidential election, beating incumbent president, Ibrahim Solih, with 54% of the vote.
+On 17 October 2023, Mohamed Muizzu was sworn in as the eighth President of the Republic of Maldives.
+Mohamed Muizzu is widely seen to be pro-China, souring relations with India.
+In 2024, ex-President Abdulla Yameen Abdul Gayoom was freed from his 11-year conviction and the High Court ordered a new trial.